jeshanphang-hash/campus-safety-app/README.md

 ---

 ## 🔹 Future Enhancements

 - **AI Call** – Pretend call simulation for safety (e.g., when walking alone)
   - *Idea*: AI-generated voices + scripted dialogues to simulate real phone calls.

 - **Auto Call** – Automated call to campus security with GPS location
   - *Idea*: Telephony APIs (e.g., Twilio, Vonage) to send voice calls/SMS alerts.

+- **Recording Feature** – Emergency incident recording
+  - *Idea*: App can record audio during an emergency to provide evidence or context.
+  - Stored securely in the backend (Supabase).
+  - Can be triggered automatically when SOS button is pressed.

 ---